ofajs/ofa-v4-docs/docs/en/api/others/app.md

 ## src

-The `src` attribute is used to specify the specific address of the application parameter configuration module.
+The `src` property is used to specify the specific address of the application parameter configuration module.
 For detailed examples, please refer to the [case](../../cases/app-config.md).

 ```javascript
 const app = $("o-app");